Sonos Inc. (SONO) Shares Rise Despite Market Challenges

 Goldman gave a rating of “Neutral” to SONO, setting the target price at $37 in the report published on February 12th of the previous year.

-Volatility was left at 2.35%, however, over the last 30 days, the volatility rate increased by 1.99%, as shares surge +9.05% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.39% lower at present.
+Volatility was left at 2.46%, however, over the last 30 days, the volatility rate increased by 2.33%, as shares surge +8.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.44% upper at present.

 Insider Trading